Neutron interferometric measurement of the scattering length difference between the triplet and singlet states of n-$^3$He: Introduction

 Neutron scattering lengths can be determined very precisely using neutron interferometry.
 In the case of silicon, neutron interferometry has been utilized to measure the scattering length to \unit[0.005]{\%} relative uncertainty \cite{Ioffe_1998_PhysRev}.
 In the last few years, there have been several precision measurements using neutron interferometry with light nuclei targets.
 These include measurements of the spin-independent scattering length $b^{\prime}$ of n-$^1$H, n-$^2$H \cite{Schoen_2003_PhysRev}, and n-$^3$He \cite{Huffman_2004_PhysRev,Ketter_2006_EPJ} to less than one percent relative uncertainty.

-Here we report a determination of the scattering length difference $\Delta b^{\prime} = b_{1}^{\prime}-b_{0}^{\prime}$ of \nhe\ using a neutron interferometer that is based on a reanalysis of Huber \etal \cite{Huber_2009_PRLa,Huber_2009_PRL} and additional data.
+Here we report a determination of the scattering length difference $\Delta b^{\prime} = b_{1}^{\prime}-b_{0}^{\prime}$ of \nhe\ using a neutron interferometer that is based on a re-analysis of Huber \etal \cite{Huber_2009_PRLa,Huber_2009_PRL} and additional data.
+This effort was revisited in order to quantify the phase shift due to a non-uniform magnetic field near the target cell.
+Phase shifts caused by a non-uniform magnetic field were previously underestimated and only included in our analysis as an overall systematic uncertainty.
+In this work we have more thoroughly estimated the magnetic field gradient induced phase shift and now include an additional correction for this effect.

 A review of the relevant neutron optical theory is covered in Sec.~\ref{Sec_Theo}.
 The experimental setup and measured phase shift caused by the \he\ target sample is discussed in Sec.~\ref{Sec_Proc}.
+A discussion of the source of correction to the 2008 data set can be found in Sec.~\ref{sec_field}.
 In Sec.~\ref{Sec_Aux} we describe neutron polarimetry measurements using \he\ analyzers with two different analysis methods.
 Systematically limiting this technique is the uncertainty in the triplet absorption cross section of \he.
 This limit in determining $\Delta b^{\prime}$ and other non-statistical uncertainties are discussed in Sec.~\ref{SubSec_Syst}.
 Finally, we compare world averages of the current experimental results of the coherent and incoherent scattering lengths to various theoretical predictions in Sec.~\ref{Sec_Con}.